 Overly sweet drinks with silly names—that’s pretty much the reputation peach schnapps has garnered since it was first used during the dark ages of the cocktail.
 (In the 1988 flair bartending film “Cocktail,” Tom Cruise’s character pays a now-cringeworthy poetic homage: “The Sex on the Beach, the schnapps made of peach.”)
 If your tastes have evolved beyond the treacly flavor of a Fuzzy Navel but you still have the remnants of a bottle, pry open the cap glued shut from sugar and try the liqueur in modern bartending.

 According to Shullo, peach schnapps works well in bourbon-based drinks like Smashes, Cobblers or Julep.
-In his nuanced version of an Old Fashioned, the bourbon plays up the liqueur’s peach notes while bitters temper its sweetness.
-Shullo uses Woodford Reserve in his recipe, a high quality, well-regarded small batch bourbon from Kentucky.
-With two and a half ounces in the drink, it makes for a bold, assertive Old Fashioned, with the peach schnapps acting as an enhancement more than a centerstage player.
-Given its sweetness, the schnapps also stand in for the usual simple syrup.
+In his nuanced version of an Old Fashioned, the bourbon accentuates the liqueur’s peach notes and bitters temper its sweetness.
+Shullo uses Woodford Reserve in his recipe, a high quality, well-regarded small-batch bourbon from Kentucky.
+With two and a half ounces in the drink, it creates a bold, assertive Old Fashioned, with the peach schnapps acting as an enhancement more than a center stage player.
+Given its sweetness, the schnapps also stands in for the usual simple syrup.

-To further enhance the fruit, this Old Fashioned gets the Wisconsin treatment: muddled orange and cherry in the glass, like all Old Fashioneds did in the 80s and 90s.
-However, it’s important to use something like a Luxardo maraschino cherry rather than one of those electric red artificial cherries that top a sherry temple; there’s no point in using almost three ounces of high end bourbon only to grind up a bunch of corn syrup and red food dye into it.
+To further enhance the fruit, this Old Fashioned gets the Wisconsin treatment: muddled orange and cherry in the glass, like all Old Fashioneds did in the 1980s and ’90s.
+But it’s important to use a top-tier cherry like a Luxardo maraschino cherry rather than one of those electric red artificial cherries that top a Shirley Temple.
+There’s no point in using almost three ounces of high-end bourbon only to grind up a bunch of corn syrup and red food dye into it.